 In Jasper, Marmot Basin is an excellent option with over 1,700 skiable acres and a base elevation of more than 5,500 feet.
 The longest run here stretches out to 3.5 miles, so you’ll definitely be able to put those skills that you built on the smaller hills to the test here.
 With 91 total runs, 7 lifts, and two terrain parks, this is a mountain that’s certainly worth the drive.

 Further south in the Rockies, you can find a variety of ski and snowboard options worthy of your attention.
 Some of the best ski resorts near Calgary include Lake Louise Ski Resort, Mount Norquay, Sunshine Village, and Nakiska Ski Area.
-With so many great local hills nearby and the big mountain resorts within a day’s drive, Edmonton can serve as a great home base for a winter full of powdery fun.
+With so many great local hills and the big mountain resorts within a day’s drive, Edmonton is a prime home base for a winter full of powdery fun.